Henry: I'm sorry sir, did you say 1770s?

 For I am one thousand years old

-- Brazilian singer Cazuza recorded a song named 'I Was Born 10,000 Years Ago.
+- Brazilian singer Raul Seixas wrote (with Paulo Coelho) and recorded a song named I Was Born 10,000 Years Ago.

 - The legend of the "Wandering Jew" claims that a certain Ahasver was cursed for laughing at Jesus on his way to Golgotha, so that he cannot die until Jesus' Second Coming.
-Supposedly this Ahasver has been Walking the Earth for centuries and never looks any older than he was at Christ's Crucifixion.
+Supposedly, this Ahasver has been Walking the Earth for centuries and never looks any older than he was at Christ's Crucifixion.

 - Changeling folklore often includes the changeling (who looks like a baby or small child) revealing that it's actually several hundred years old or 'as old as Wester Wood'.

 - Pick a deity.
 Any deity.
 Unless special circumstances require it they will always appear in a form that is at least recognisably human, if not necessarily young, despite ages being anywhere from centuries to as old as the universe, or even older.

 - Some of the Akkadian texts on Mesopotamian kings have said kings living for 25,000 years and up.

 - Methuselah in the Book of Genesis is said to have lived for 969 years, and is the longest-lived normal human in The Bible.
 In older American culture, his name used to be proverbial for old age.